steve8708/base/readme.md

         # emits an event to all children
         @emit 'rendered'

-        # broadcasts and emits an event
+        # broadcasts and emits an event to all parents and children
         @trigger 'rendered'

       # Runs when any child emits 'rendered'